-- An undergraduate degree with overall undergraduate grade point average of 3.0 - Volunteer experience in a variety of occupational therapy clinical settings with a minimum of 40 documented hours or
+1. An undergraduate degree with overall undergraduate grade point average of 3.0

-- a disability related work/volunteer experience with the proper documentation - Combined GRE scores of at least 1000 (verbal + quantitative) - 4.
-TOEFL score of at least 550 (international students) - Two completed reference forms from persons who have adequate knowledge of the applicant's Christian commitment, character, and professional qualities of potential for success as a graduate student - A completed baccalaureate degree that includes the following prerequisite courses: - a.
-Math and Science (9 12 hrs; 4 hrs of which must be a combined anatomy and physiology course) - b.
-Social Science to include Introduction to Psychology and either Introduction to Sociology or Introduction to Anthropology (9 hrs) - c.
+- 2. Volunteer experience in a variety of occupational therapy clinical settings with a minimum of 40 documented hours or a disability related work/volunteer experience with the proper documentation - Combined GRE scores of at least 1000 (verbal + quantitative) are preferred. - 4.
+TOEFL score of at least 550 (international students) - 5.
+Two completed reference forms from persons who have adequate knowledge of the applicant's Christian commitment, character, and professional qualities of potential for success as a graduate student - 6.
+A completed baccalaureate degree that includes the following prerequisite courses: - a.
+Math and Science (9 12 hrs; 4 hrs of which must be a combined anatomy and physiology course) - Social Science (9 hrs; 3 hrs of which must be an introductory psychology course and 3 hrs of which must be either an introductory sociology course or an introductory anthropology course) - c.
 Communication (Written and Verbal) (6 hrs) - d.
 Medical Terminology (1 3 hrs) - e.
 Computer Literacy (3 hrs) (can be fulfilled through documented computer competency)